Estimated reading time: 4 minutes

 Avoid the standard job interview.

 Nothing is more frustrating to a job prospect than an interview that is prepared poorly, involves generic and predictable questions, and wastes valuable time.
-A recent survey by a leading job search firm reveals that 35% of job seekers were dissatisfied with at least one of their face-to-face interviews last year.
 So, avoid conducting formal job interviews with the same format and questions.

 When your best candidates arrive for their interviews, please do not keep them waiting, and start by giving them a short tour of your office.
 Keep it conversational during the interview process and avoid asking the standard list of rehearsed questions that just about everyone uses.
 If you are conducting the job interview online via video chat, ask your IT specialist to confirm everything works correctly and send your candidate all the necessary login information in advance.